-Signaling other boats with a whistle is similar to using turn signals on an automobile.
-It is not necessary to use a whistle signal every time a boat is nearby.
+Signaling other boats with a whistle or horn is similar to using turn signals on an automobile.
+It is not necessary to sound a signal every time a boat is nearby.
 In general, boat operators should signal their intention to avoid potentially confusing or hazardous situations.

-It is customary for the privileged boat to signal first, and the give-way boat to return the same signal to acknowledge she understands and will comply.
+It is customary for the privileged boat to signal first, and the burdened boat to return the same signal to acknowledge she understands and will comply.
 Use the danger signal (five or more short and rapid blasts) if intent is not clear.

-Use the following whistle blasts early enough to be noticed and understood by other boaters:
+Use the following signal blasts early enough to be noticed and understood by other boaters: